 If you have a lot of health or are still win streaking, you can choose to not roll and try to hit level 8 early.
 If you are low on health and have a weak board, you should roll some gold here at level 7 to stabilize your board and find 4 cost units to carry you back up.

 Similar to Stage 4, on Round 5-1 almost every player (who’s not hyper rolling or slow rolling) will level up to 8.
 Level 8 is often considered the largest power spike as most comps find an optimal combination of units at level 8.
 Level 8 also provides a solid chance to find 5 cost units, and a good chance to find 4 cost units.

 You should hit level 8 on this round and roll down your gold to complete your team.
 If you find all of your units 2 star, you can proceed to build your economy back up to try and hit level 9 to further strengthen your comp, and to find 2 star 5 cost units.

-“Regular” Leveling often utilizes 4 cost carries like Jinx or Kayle, and has variations about how greedy you should be with your economy.
+“Regular” Leveling often utilizes 4 cost carries like Lux or Jhin, and has variations about how greedy you should be with your economy.
 If you were win streaking, you can opt to go Fast 8 and sacrifice some health to have better odds of finding your core units.

 Similarly, if you were lose streaking, you can also choose to go Fast 8 as a last resort to stabilize.